Part 1: The Difference Between Customer Sentiment Analysis and Customer Distress Index and Why You Should Pay Attention

 Using text alone may not provide the complete picture, however.
 Couple simple with advanced algorithms that use machine learning to learn from large data sets to also capture nuances or tone.

 TeamSupport offers real-time sentiment analysis within tickets so agents can instantly gauge the tone of a customer response.
-Powered by IBM Watson® technology, this automated technology helps B2B customer support teams prioritize their ticket workflow and also creates proactive customer support opportunities.
+This automated AI technology helps B2B customer support teams prioritize their ticket workflow and also creates proactive customer support opportunities.
 We’ll explore the importance of using this information to build meaningful customer relationships in Part 2 of this series.

 How does customer sentiment analysis differ from a Customer Distress Index, or CDI™?